Update 27 July 2023

 - Entonox (gas and air)

-The midwives at Cossham Birth Centre are not be able to provide:
+The midwives at Cossham Birth Centre are not able to provide:

 - Epidural pain relief

-- Induction of labour (starting contractions off) or a drip to speed up your labour
+- Induction of labour (starting contractions off) if you require this

 - Assisted delivery with forceps or ventouse

 Cossham Birth Centre has the equipment available and the staff trained for initial care in emergency situations.
 However, the facilities for more intensive or longer term resuscitation are not available at midwife-led units and therefore if women or babies at Cossham Birth Centre need medical treatment they will need to be transferred to Southmead Hospital’s maternity unit by ambulance, a Midwife always accompanies you during a transfer to Southmead Hospital.
 The current transfer rate from Cossham Birth Centre is, on average, 30%, and the average transfer time is one hour – this is from the initial telephone call to arrival at Southmead Hospital.
 Your partner is given the option to accompany you on the journey.
 Please call Cossham Birth Centre if you require specific details of transfer statistics.

 What happens after the birth?

 After the birth, we encourage a calm, quiet and gentle time for you and your partner, with skin to skin contact with your baby and support with feeding.
 Your partner can stay with you.
 If everything has been straightforward with your birth and your baby is feeding well, the midwives will try to ensure that you can go home after six hours.
 If you are not able to go home after six hours, you can continue to be supported at Cossham for up to 24 hours post birth.

 Unfortunately due to the service being suspended, tours aren't currently running.
 In the meantime, please do explore the virtual tour via the menu on the left side of this page and you can also find us on Google Earth!